Burgoo: Preparation

-Traditional burgoo was made using whatever meats and vegetables were available—sometimes including venison, squirrel, opossum, raccoon, or even game birds—and was often associated with autumn and the harvest season.
-Today, local barbecue restaurants use a specific meat in their recipes, usually pork, chicken, or mutton, which, along with the spices used, creates a flavor unique to each restaurant.
+Traditional burgoo was made in large quantities using whatever meats and vegetables were available.
+This frequently included squirrel, rabbit, and venison.
+In the present, domestic livestock meat such as beef, veal, pork, or lamb is more common.

 A typical burgoo is a combination of meat and vegetables.
 Common meats are pork, chicken, beef, and/or mutton, often hickory-smoked, but other meats are seen occasionally.
 Common vegetables are lima beans, corn, okra, tomatoes, cabbage, and potatoes.
 Typically, since burgoo is a slow-cooked dish, the starch from the added vegetables results in the stew thickening.
 A thickening agent, such as cornmeal, ground beans, whole wheat, or potato starch, can be used when cooked in a nontraditional way.
 In addition, soup bone stocks can be added for taste and thickening.

 The ingredients are combined in order of cooking time required, with meat first, vegetables next, and thickening agents as necessary.
 A spoon can reportedly stand up in a good burgoo.
 Cider vinegar, hot sauce, Worcestershire sauce, or chili powder are common condiments.